untangled-web/untangled-ui/README.md

 - Changes to appearance for stateful components should go through mutations
 - Mutations should be written in an IDE-friendly way using the new 0.7.1-SNAPSHOT+ untangled-client `defmutation`.
-- Lean towards having all of the UI components interact nicely with the VCR support viewer, so avoid using component local state except in performance hotspots (e.g. animations like panning an image might not be fast if they use `transact!`).
-Many simple components will be simple stateless functions and not even React components.
+- Lean towards having all of the UI components interact nicely with the VCR support viewer, so avoid using component local state for stateful components except in performance hotspots (e.g. animations like panning an image might not be fast if they use
+`transact!`).
+- Many simple components will be simple stateless functions and not even React components.
+These are easy, in that anything they do will be determined directly from arguments.

 # Running: